RustyYato/generic-field-projection/intrusive_collections_examples/README.md

 container.*  (As a side-note, these types of collections are sometimes referred to as *extrusive* collections to distinguish them from *intrusive* collections)

-Intrusive collections are the exact opposite; *each object owns a portions of the collection*.
+Intrusive collections are the exact opposite; *each object owns a portion of the collection*.
 If this seems confusing, consider how we could make a linked list of `Things`.

 #### Extrusive example